Work Retreat Ideas To Re-Energize Your Team.

 The proper venue will depend on the size of the group.
 You can pick a short-term rental space for smaller groups, while for large groups, you may consider a resort or hotel for accommodation.

-Sometimes, you may need to book lodging or accommodation space separate from your venue.
+Sometimes you may need to book lodging or accommodation space separate from your venue.
+If that's the case, book an accommodation space near the venue so your team can go back and forth.
 This may not be necessary if the retreat is local.

 If the retreat is locally situated, you can decide whether to hire shuttle services or ask your employees to drive themselves.
-If you pick the shuttle services, inform your team that they won't need their vehicles.
+If you pick shuttle services, inform your team that they won't need their vehicles.

 When flying to your venue, you must book flights and transportation from the airport to the platform and back.

 Sometimes, the venue may not offer catering services for corporate events, so it's up to you to hire caterers to cover your meals.
 You may have to choose whether it will be large catered meals or a self-service option.
-You may even have a cooking class as a team-building activity.
+You could even have a cooking class as a team-building activity.

 When planning the retreat, try incorporating various activity styles that accommodate people's comfort levels and preferences.
-Some can be laid back, like board games and art class, while others are more active, like exploring the great outdoors.
+Some can be laid back, like board games and art classes, while others are more active, like exploring the great outdoors.

 Plan downtime for your team to venture off and do other retreat activities.
 Create leaflets or compile a document that provides necessary information on the area where the retreat will be held, including sections on restaurant recommendations or local landmarks people may be interested in seeing.